encode/databases/docs/connections_and_transactions.md

 ## Connecting and disconnecting

-You can control the database connect/disconnect, by using it as a async context manager.
+You can control the database connection pool with an async context manager:

 ```python
 async with Database(DATABASE_URL) as database:
     ...
 ```

-Or by using explicit connection and disconnection:
+Or by using the explicit `.connect()` and `.disconnect()` methods:

 ```python
 database = Database(DATABASE_URL)